psychemedia/storytelling-notes/john_barleycorn.md

 The Tune 1s C1 / Sir Fobn R.: ly Cor Or, 1m of all Td,

-0) L vou that be Good Fellows, come!ilten unto we,
+0) L you that be Good Fellows, come!ilten unto we,

 ii that you keep the Ale-houſe,